hype-app/gestpay-api/source/includes/_wscryptdecrypt.md

 | `shipToCountryCode` | 2 | String containing the shipping country code (see [Country Codes table - TODO]()) |
 | `shipToZip` | 20 | String containing the shipping zip |
 | `shipToStreet2` | 100 | String containing an additional shipping address field |

+<sup id="fn3">3. **PayPal Seller Protection parameter**.
+In order to be able to activate the Seller Protection Option the merchants need to appropriately set "Fields and Parameters" in the dedicated section of GestPay Merchant Back Office.<a href="#ref3" title="Jump back to footnote 3 in the text.">↩</a></sup>

 #### Paypal recurring payments